What does it take to make consumers want to buy a product? Sometimes, just a little d'aaaaaawwww.

 - One ad for Jello Pudding features a father and his son eating chocolate pudding.
 When the son asks his father what's so good about it the father explains a little about what his day was like to show why he looks forward to the pudding; the son imagines himself as his father going through everything his father describes.
 At the end the son pushes his own pudding cup toward his father and says, "You need this more than I do."

 - The Disney "Magic Happens" commercials.
-A couple talking about their relationship, a nervous man giving his girlfriend an unexpected gift, a dad spending time with his kids or maybe going on a business trip, a young boy sleeping with drawings on the floor (who turns out to be a young Walt Disney!), a grandfather's birthday party or a game of Scrabble.
+A couple talking about their relationship, a nervous man giving his girlfriend an unexpected gift, a dad spending time with his kids or maybe going on a business trip, a young boy sleeping with drawings on the floor (whose name is Walt!), a grandfather's birthday party or a game of Scrabble.

 - This Geico commercial.
 Car insurance has never been more precious.